Liberal Arts and Sciences with Advisement Area in Childcare

 Liberal arts and sciences could be the ideal area of study for you to begin your college career at FLCC.
 You can explore your interests and abilities while at the same time begin working toward a college degree.

 New students that are undecided about their college major will apply for admission into the A.A. or A.S. degree programs.
 It is more common than you may realize for students to be uncertain about their academic and career goals upon entering college.
-Even for those students that enter college with a declared major, statistics show that approximately 70% will change their major at least twice before graduating.
+Even for those students that enter college with a declared major, statistics show that approximately 70 percent will change their major at least twice before graduating.

 It is important to keep in mind not to get discouraged.
 Instead, take these action steps toward your future: